a1tan/katacoda-scenarios/ephemeralenvironments/step4.md

 Check if namespaces applied:
 `kubectl get ns`{{execute}}

-Wait until all applications up and running(It can take some time, but it should be done in a few minutes):
+Wait until all applications up and running(It can take some time, but it should be done in a few minutes).

 Note: "argocdsecretsynchronizercrds" hangs on OutOfSync state but it is working fine.